Quantum Liouville Cosmology: Path integral for Liouville one-point functions

 Note that the product $\beta\alpha$ is kept finite for a heavy insertion.
-The one-loop correction to $\Delta_\alpha$ that is needed is $-k(12+13k)/24$.
+This predicts a one-loop correction $-k(12+13k)/24$ to $\Delta_\alpha$.
 It would be interesting to understand how the conformal dimensions are corrected at the loop level since, naively, the one-loop determinants are only sensitive to the semiclassical geometry, which is independent of $z_0$.
 In §\ref{sec:bulk_fluct}, we speculate that this might be related to boundary conditions at the conical singularity.